 Alirio Zavarce /Director, Writer, Performer & Musician

 Alirio was born in Caracas, Venezuela and migrated to Australia in 1992.
-In 2000 he graduated from Flinders University Drama Centre.
-Over the last 14 years Alirio has performed at Malthouse Theatre, Windmill Theatre, State Theatre Company of South Australia and Sydney Theatre Company.
-He is a founding member of the Border Project and has performed in and co- created all of its productions.
+He graduated from the Flinders University Drama Centre in 2000 and, for the next 15 years, generated performance credits with theatre companies across Australia including Windmill, State Theatre of SA, Sydney Theatre Company and Melbourne’s The Malthouse.
+Alirio is a founding member of the Border Project and has performed in and co-created all of its productions.

-Alirio has developed and directed projects for: Nexus Multicultural Arts Centre, SYTE, Urban Myth, Multicultural Community Council of South Australia, Flinders University Drama Centre and the Community Arts Network.
+A multi-award-winning director and theatre maker, Alirio has developed and directed projects with companies across Australia, including Nexus Multicultural Arts Centre, SYTE, Urban Myth, The Multicultural Community Council of SA, Flinders University Drama Centre and the Community Arts Network.